 - “Company Technology” means Company’s products, technology tools, product designs, algorithms, software (in source and object forms), user interface designs, architecture, class libraries, objects and documentation (both printed and electronic), network designs, trade secret, know-how and includes Company’s mentoring platform, apps, APIs, and any other tools or programs used by or for Company on its behalf with regard to its Service, and any related IP Rights related thereto throughout the world and also including any derivatives, improvements, translations, enhancements or extensions of or to the foregoing.
 Company Technology excludes Customer Data and Customer Property.

-- “Customer Data” means all data or information transmitted or generated by Customer through use of the Service, including without limitation, the content associated with the performance of, and the actions and postings by, Users’ social media contacts.
-Customer Data also includes email and names of Customer’s Users.
+- “Customer Data” means all data or information transmitted or generated by Customer through use of the Service.
+Customer Data also includes email, name, current position, organization and other fields used on Qooper by the Customer.
 Customer Data includes Personal Data.

 - “Customer Property” means Customer’s proprietary property, including Customer’s Internet operations design, content, software tools, hardware designs, algorithms, software (in source and object forms), user interface designs, architecture, class libraries, objects and documentation, trade secrets, copy, images, logos, trademarks and any related IP Rights throughout the world, in each case, which is specific or unique to Customer and which is provided to Company for purposes of the Service.